SamyZ/MovieMatchRate/README.md

 Search for a movie, get its similar matches and their rankings on popular websites!

+Thanks to Samuel Boucher for the awesome logo / icon.

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>